 Kyoto has two subway lines.
 The Tozai Line goes across the city from east to west and the Karasuma-dori Line runs from north to south.
 Transferring lines is possible at Karasuma Oike Station where they cross.
 The Tozai Line also connects with the Keihan Line, which runs north-south parallel to the Kamogawa River and can be used to access Gion, southern Kyoto, and several east side attractions.

-Kyoto’s subways are easy to navigate and make for convenient transportation, but are limited the area around the city center.
-Fares are from 210 – 340 yen depending on distance and a one-day subway pass cost 600 yen.
+Kyoto’s subways are easy to navigate and make for convenient transportation but are limited to the area around the city center.
+Fares are from 210 – 340 yen depending on distance and a one-day subway pass costs 600 yen.
 Subways run from 5:30 am – 11:30 pm.

 Several different train lines operate throughout Kyoto and they are a good way to get to attractions outside the city.
 Transfer tickets between lines can be purchased at ticket machines and all stops are listed in English.

 JR Kyoto Station is the city’s main train terminal and all of the JR lines pass through.
 The JR Sagano Line travels from Kyoto Station to Arashiyama in the west, while the JR Nara Line is good for visiting attractions in southern Kyoto, such as Byodoin and Fushimi Inari Shrine.
 The JR Kyoto Line runs through the southwest.

 Some of the express trains don’t stop at all of the stations so make sure to check what stations a train stops at before getting on.

 The Keihan Line runs from north to south parallel to the Kamogawa River and is a good option for getting to attractions in eastern Kyoto.
 Although it does not stop at Kyoto Station, the Keihan Line travels south to Osaka and is a good alternative for people in eastern Kyoto traveling there.